bhavika/raven/README.md

 Every time the access token expires, you'll be required to reauthenticate Raven with Spotify.

-1) Open a terminal in the `raven` directory.
+##### Open a terminal in the `raven` directory and try the following.

-2) To follow all artists from a CSV file (look at format.csv), run `python commands.py follow '/path/to/your/CSV/file'`
+Follow all artists from a CSV file (look at format.csv)

+    python main.py follow '/path/to/your/CSV/file'

-3) To unfollow all artists from a CSV file (look at format.csv), run `python commands.py unfollow '/path/to/your/csv/file'`
+Unfollow all artists from a CSV file (look at format.csv)

+    python main.py unfollow '/path/to/your/csv/file'

-4) To add a bunch of songs to a playlist from a CSV file (look at format.csv), run `python commands.py add-tracks playlist '/path/to/your/csv/file'`
+Add a bunch of songs to a playlist from a CSV file (look at format.csv)

+    python main.py add-tracks playlist '/path/to/your/csv/file'

+Add a bunch of songs to a playlist from cached search results (track_ids)

+[Note: When you're specifying source as cache, the filename argument is not needed.]

+    python main.py add-tracks playlist --source=cache

-5) To add a bunch of songs to your library from a CSV file (look at format.csv), run `python commands.py add-tracks library '/path/to/your/csv/file'`
+Add a bunch of songs to your library from a CSV file (look at format.csv)

+    python main.py add-tracks library '/path/to/your/csv/file'

+Add a bunch of songs to to your library from the cached search results (track_ids)

+    python main.py add-tracks library --source=cache

 ### Features:

 - Follow all artists from a CSV file.